 At the School of Humanities and Social Sciences, we believe in thinking critically about the past, present and future to challenge perceptions and better understand communities and people.

 With expertise from gender issues to literary analysis to exploring how the past has shaped our modern world, all our staff members are active researchers.
 This is reflected in our teaching, allowing us to support our students with the latest theories and practices, as well as essential employability advice.

-This course is part of a suite of policing degrees managed by the Department of Humanities and Social Sciences and closely linked with the Policing Institute for the Eastern Region (PIER).
+This course is part of a suite of policing degrees managed by the School of Humanities and Social Sciences, and closely linked with the Policing Institute for the Eastern Region (PIER).
 As one of our students you will be part of the PIER research community and the wider AHSS postgraduate student body.
 Throughout the year, PIER hosts a series of events and opportunities for networking and knowledge exchange with local and regional police forces, and representatives from national policing bodies.

 You won't need to pay fees until you've accepted an offer to attend, but you must pay your fees up-front, in full or in instalments.How to pay your fees directly

 You must pay your fees up-front, in full or in instalments.
 You will also be asked for a deposit or sponsorship letter/financial guarantee.
 Details will be in your offer letter.Paying your fees